rawilk/alpine-ripple/README.md

 `alpine-ripple` is a simple Alpine.js plugin that adds a ripple effect to any element with an alpine directive `x-ripple`.

+## Requirements

+- Alpine.js v3.x
+- Tailwind CSS (only required if you want to use custom color classes on the directive)

 ## Installation

 ### CDN